-- stakeholder perception, reputation and competition from a new Free School engaging with parents and establishing formal partnerships with local primary schools; marketing and advertising activity; improving the quality of teaching and learning so as to deliver improved student progress and examination results: - difficulties in recruiting and retaining staff operating a flexible Pay Policy, providing development opportunities and awarding additional responsibilities to incentivise both recruitment and retention; - inadequate income levels ensuring robust budgeting; managing costs, with a focus on ensuring Academy's staffing complement is commensurate with student numbers; ensuring an effective marketing strategy; reviewing and assessing competitor markets and strategies; exploring external funding opportunities; - lack of disaster recovery planning including backups maintaining a business continuity plan for alternative accommodation; maintaining an IT Recovery Plan with appropriate data backup procedures and precautions; ensuring adequate insurance cover; - a curriculum that does not meet the needs of students reviewing suitability of current curriculum.
-Offering a new Engineering qualification.
-Established links and learning is taking place from some of the highest performing schools in the country; - falling educational performance of the school ensuring an effective programme of quality assurance and CPD is in place to evaluate and improve teaching and learning; ensuring target setting and a cycle of assessment evaluation is established within all subjects; creating a strong culture for learning. - projected increase in contributions to teachers pensions of 7.5% and no assurance of additional funding to support the Academy.
+- The ongoing Covid 19 pandemic in particular the requirement to plan for a varierty of scenarios depending on the impact of Covid in the Greater Manchester area - social and demographic changes (a shortage of school places is forecast in Tameside over the next five years) - agreeing to accept 15 additional Year 7 places in 2021 and 2023.
+Additional funding has been promised from the local authority; - difficulties in recruiting and retaining staff operating a flexible Pay Policy, providing development opportunities and awarding additional responsibilities to incentivise both recruitment and retention; - inadequate income levels ensuring robust budgeting; managing costs, with a focus on ensuring Academy's staffing complement is commensurate with student numbers; ensuring an effective marketing strategy; reviewing and assessing competitor markets and strategies; exploring external funding opportunities; - a curriculum that does not meet the needs of students updating curriculum; revising the length of the school day; ending Early entry; delaying Year 9 GCSE content starts until Easter in favour of a deeper coverage of the Key Stage 3 National Curriculum; improving the ambition of students to take the EBACC suite of qualifications; established links and learning is taking place from some of the highest performing schools in the country; - falling educational performance of the school ensuring a highly effective programme of quality assurance and CPD is in place to evaluate and continue to improve teaching and learning; ensuring target setting and a cycle of assessment evaluation is established within all subjects; creating a strong culture for learning; - structure/membership of the Board of Governors and managing committees is inappropriate reviewing skills and competencies; recruiting additional Trustees to take on local governing body roles should the Academy join a multi-academy trust.